 - 1. The Supersport classes will consist of: (see Section P for further clarification)

 - a.
+500 Supersport

+- b.
 600 Supersport

-- b.
+- c.
 650 Supersport Twins

-- c.
+- d.
 750 Supersport

-- d.
+- e.
 Open Supersport

-- e.
+- f.
 250 Cup

 - 2. The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
+Ultra Lightweight Superbike

+- b.
 Lightweight Superbike

-- b.
+- c.
 600 TFS

-- c.
+- d.
 600 Superbike

-- d.
+- e.
 750 Superbike

-- e.
+- f.
 Open Superbike

-- f.
+- g.
 Clubman Qualifier:

-- I. 600cc to 750cc inline fours
+- I. 600cc plus to 750cc inline fours

 - II.
-748cc to 848cc water cooled twins
+748cc plus to 848cc water cooled twins

 - III.
 Up to 1200cc air cooled twins

 - IV.
 675cc plus triples

 - V. Racers: Expert only

 - VI.
-Rider is disqualified if he completes one or more lap in the race below (1) 1:32 at Pacific Raceways, (2) 1:49 at The Ridge.
+Rider is disqualified if he completes one or more lap in the race below (1) 1:32 1:34 at Pacific Raceways, (2) 1:49 at The Ridge.

 - VII.
 Points count only toward this class and not season championship.

 - VIII.
 Lap time requirements may be adjusted by the referee and race director at any time during the season.

 - 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
 Formula Thunder

 - h.
 Lightweight Early Grand Prix

 - i.
 Heavyweight Early Grand Prix

 - 4. The Novice Class

 - a.
 The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions.
+Motorcycles entered
-Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

-- b.
-Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, 250 Ninja Cup, or Ultra Lightweight Sportsman regulations are allowed to run in up to two of those classes in lieu of the novice class.
+- in the novice class are subject to the same equipment requirements as all other classes (see sections C and E). - b.
+Novice competitors who have machinery that complies with 125GP, Open Single, Vintage, 650 Supersport Twins, Lightweight Superbike, 250 Cup, or Ultra Lightweight Superbike Sportsman regulations are allowed to run in up to two of those classes in lieu of the novice class.
 All others shall compete in the novice class only.
 Novice competitors may only compete on one machine per day.
-Exceptions must be approved in advance by the WMRRA Referee and/or Race Director.

-- c.
-Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the Referee to ride with another appropriate class.

-- d.
-See section B-14 for graduation requirements.

-- 5. The Vintage classes will consist of: (see Section T for further clarification)

-- a.
-Lightweight Classic Superbike

-- b.
-Open Classic Superbike

-- c.
-160 Vintage

-- d.
-250 Vintage

-- e.
-500 Vintage

-- f.
-750 Vintage

-- 6. Money Classes for 2013

-a.
-Formula Ultra - Formula Ultra will run two races per weekend.
-Each race will receive full points as per the WMRRA rulebook.
+Exceptions must be approved in advance by the WMRRA Referee and/or Race Director. - c.
+Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the Referee to ride with another appropriate class. - d.
+See section B-14 for graduation requirements. - 5.
+The Vintage classes will consist of: (see Section T for further clarification) - a.
+Lightweight Classic Superbike - b.
+Open Classic Superbike - c.
+160 Vintage - d.
+250 Vintage - e.
+500 Vintage - f.
+750 Vintage - 6.
+Money Classes for 2014 - a.
+Formula Ultra Formula Ultra will run two races per weekend.
+Each race will receive full points as per the WMRRA rulebook. - b.

-b.
 Additional money classes may be added by vote of the executive board.

-All other classes are Trophy classes.
+All other classes are Trophy classes. - 7.
+The term OPEN in these rules means unlimited displacement.
+The term MULTI means more than one cylinder.
+The term TWIN means two cylinders.
+The term TRIPLE means three cylinders. - 8.
+For special events the class structure may be changed by the race organizers.